me-keh/spreyd/PrivateEquity.markdown

 ## **Market Research and Analysis**
 Comprehensive market research to uncover industry trends and competitive landscapes.
 Access crucial market insights for informed decision-making and strategic investments.

-## **Database Building: Data Collection + Data Analysis**
+## **Database Building**
-Creation and analysis of ad-hoc specialized databases aligned with your investment focus.
+Data collection and analysis of ad-hoc specialized databases aligned with your investment focus.
 Gain deep insights from extensive data to guide your investment strategies.

 ## **Data Maturity Assessment / Data Due Diligence**
 Evaluation of the data capabilities, systems, and utilization of potential investments or portfolio companies.
 Data is a critical asset, maximize its potential.